alexsykes8/raytracer/README.md

 The python exporter also now identifies mesh types by counting the number of polygons, which is a more robust method than relying on the name of the shape.

 Additionally, in module 1 the bounds for the cube intersection were +-0.5, but this is changed to +-1.0 after discovering that Blender uses a non-standard system for scaling.

+Module 2 also has an additional `Code/utilities/shading.h`, which is responsible for Blinn Phong shading (I was ahead of schedule and so implemented this in module 2 instead of 3).
+A corresponding material structure, `Code/shapes/material.h`, was added to store the relevant material properties.
+In module 2, this is just ambient diffuse specular and shininess.

+A class was added to represent 4x4 matrices, `Code/utilities/matrix4x4.h` and `Code/utilities/matrix4x4.cpp`, providing utilities for geometric transformations.
+This was also added to transform rays, as it is computationally more efficient to transform a ray and test it for an intersection against a unit shape than test the original ray against a transformed shape.

+A structure was added for the light, `Code/environment/light.h`, necessary for Blinn-Phong.
+In module 2 this structure simply holds the lights position and intensity.

+Classes were added for each of the shapes (circle, plane and, cube in `Code/shapes/`) to allow a different intersection method to be used for each.
+They inherit from the base class of `Code/shapes/hittable.h` which is contained by `Code/shapes/hittable_list.h` and `Code/shapes/hittable_list.cpp`.
+This simplifies the raytracer logic for intersection tests, and allows easy iteration through hittable objects.

+This module also sees the addition of the BVH acceleration, implemented in `Code/acceleration/bvh.h` and `Code/acceleration/bvh.cpp`.
+It is built using an AABB (Axis-Aligned Bounding Box) tree,`Code/acceleration/aabb.cpp` and `Code/acceleration/aabb.h`, for computational efficiency.

 ### Module 3